Walk the Wales Coast Path from Chester to Flint

 Walk the Wales Coast Path from Chester to Flint Details

-The first section of the Wales Coast Path technically starts on the border with England near Saltlney.
+The first section of the Wales Coast Path technically starts on the border with England near Saltlney in Flintshire.
 However, the River Dee / Afon Dyfrwy separates them and the best way to get here is to start the route from the city of Chester and follow the Chester Canal Link from the Station to the route’s start.
 Despite being 20km in length, the lack of ascent or challenge makes it an easy starting section.
 To make a day of it, you can explore Chester which is a beautiful walled city, just don’t get tempted by the shops as you’ll need to carry anything you buy to Chepstow if walking the lot!

 There will presumably be some alignment with the England Coast Path when that opens in 2020, and we’ll modify the description once there’s clarity on the route.